theshahzaib/yolov7-easyone/README.md

  Easy One Process YOLOv7 Custom Dataset Training

 ## 1. Introduction
 Easy One Process YOLOv7 Custom Dataset Training is a simple and easy way to train your own custom dataset with YOLOv7.
-It is a one-click process that can be completed in 5 minutes.
+It is a one-click process that can be completed in 1 minute.
 It is suitable for beginners who want to quickly train their own custom dataset.

 ## 2. Conda Environment
 The conda environment is as follows: